readlearncode/Java-Enterprise-Edition-Introduction/README.md

-# EJB Challenge Solution
+# Java 8 Refactoring

-This repository contains the solution to the EJB challenge.
+This repository contains the file refactored in the Java 8 video.

 ## Challenge